dannitao/messenger-plotter/README.md

 # how to
-0. download your messages in low quality, json format ( https://www.facebook.com/dyi )
+0. download your messages in low quality, json format ( https://www.facebook.com/dyi ), and save them into a single folder "facebook-messages" (make sure no sub-folders' names have a space them)
 1. install nodejs and python
 2. create a virtualenv and activate it
     ```